-If you have one or more masonry fireplaces in your home, you can save big money on your heating bills by sealing them off when not in use.
-This article explains why fireplaces are so inefficient, how much money might be going up your chimney, and a variety of methods of sealing your fireplace.
+If you have one or more masonry fireplaces in your home, you can save big money on your heating bills by sealing them off when not in use (or permanently, if you never plan to use them).

 Here are three types of masonry fireplace draft sealers that you can buy through Amazon: